-WSU COMMUNITY BRIEFING ON IMMIGRATION VIDEO RECORDING NOW AVAILABLE!
+WSU COMMUNITY BRIEFING ON IMMIGRATION VIDEO RECORDING STILL AVAILABLE!

 The recording of the "Community Briefing on Immigration," held at WSU on November 16, 2017, is now available!
 If you are a WSU student, faculty or staff member and were unable to attend, or would like to review the session, stream the video recording of the event here!
 For the timeline of the speakers and presentations, click here.
 For texts of the Dramatic testimonials from anonymous interviews with WSU DACA students, in Spanish and English, click here.